 Numerous clinical trials involving potential treatments and diagnostics took place in the 1980s and 1990s.
 MRI scans became the standard for diagnostics as well as testing the effectiveness of disease-modifying agents in slowing down the progress of the disease.
 There were also improvements in the use of drugs to treat symptoms, as well as the development of more effective rehabilitation and other types of therapies.
 Unlike MS patients of the past, patients of today have a wide range of treatment options.
 Recently, there has been promising clinical research in the form of stem cell treatments, which may be able to repair damaged myelin.

-To learn more about multiple sclerosis and related topics, try the links to articles on the next page.
+To learn more about multiple sclerosis and related topics, try the links to articles below.